DwcQuocXa/DwcQuocXa/README.md

 ## I'm a Full Stack developer

 - 🌱 I’m currently coding everyday and learning everything 🤣
-- 👯 I’m looking to gain more experience in web development projects
+- 👯 I’m looking to gain more experience in software development
-- 🥅 2021 Goals: Learn new techs and build more full stack web apps
+- 🥅 2023 Goals: Learn new techs and be better
 - ⚡ Hobbies: I love basketball, football

 ### Connect with me